Jérémy Lauzon: Junior

+Professional

+Boston Bruins

-Lauzon joined the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins, for the 2017–18 season.
-He missed 22 games due to a concussion.
-Lauzon finished the season with one goal and six assists in 52 games.
+Lauzon made the opening night roster of the Boston Bruins' American Hockey League (AHL) affiliate, the Providence Bruins, for the 2017–18 season.
+Fifteen games into the season, after collecting two assists, Lauzon received a concussion, causing him to miss 22 games.
+He finished the season with one goal and six assists for seven points through 52 games.
 Lauzon made his NHL debut during the 2018–19 season on October 25, 2018, in a 3–0 win against the Philadelphia Flyers.
 On November 11, he scored his first career NHL goal against Malcolm Subban in a 4–1 win over the Vegas Golden Knights.
-In total, Lauzon skated in 16 games for Boston, as well as 29 in Providence.
+In total, Lauzon skated 16 games that season in Boston.
+In Providence, he ended his season with one goal and six assists, managing a +7 rating.

-On February 9, 2020, Lauzon was given a two-game suspension for an illegal check to the head of Arizona Coyotes' forward Derek Stepan the previous night.
-On February 14, the Bruins signed Lauzon to a two-year, $1.7 million contract extension.
-Shortly after inking his extension, Lauzon suffered a broken hand, which required surgery to repair.
-The injury sidelined the rising defenseman for over a month.
+During the 2019–20 season, on February 9, 2020, Lauzon was given a two-game suspension for an illegal check to the head of Arizona Coyotes' forward Derek Stepan the previous night.
+On February 14, the Bruins signed Lauzon to a two-year, contract extension.
+Lauzon ended the season with Boston with one goal and one assist in 19 games.
+In Providence, Lauzon had one goal and 12 assists in 45 games, with a +22 rating.
+With Boston during the playoffs, Lauzon played in six games.

-On July 21, 2021, Lauzon was selected from the Bruins at the 2021 NHL expansion draft by the Seattle Kraken.

-On March 20, 2022, just days before the trade deadline, Lauzon was traded by Seattle to the Nashville Predators in exchange for a 2022 second-round draft pick.